MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 ### "I Can't Get A Single Co-op Interview"

-A lot of my critism of co-op in this article probably seems like it only applies to the "elite few" students who are able to pull off getting multiple interviews and offers.
-I'm self aware enough to know this is partially the case, but I hope you can see how Carleton's co-op policies do elicits behavior that works against students no matter how succesful their job searches are.

-This year it felt like a significantly higher percentage of students were struggling to find any sort of interview let alone two or more.
+This year, a significantly higher percentage of students were struggling to find any sort of interview let alone two or more.

 Despite that I've implied students are encouraged to limit their applications on the co-op board, I'm 100% sure there are students who absolutely do apply to every single one of the jobs on the co-op board and still struggle to find an interview or job.

-If you're one of these students, the first thing I'd say is that you more than anyone should be upset with the co-op department because ultimately they just took your money.
+If you're one of these students, the first thing I'd say is that you more than anyone should be upset with the co-op department because ultimately they took your money and their resources, advice, etc litterally didn't work.

 I'd also say (in the nicest way possible) that unfortunately, **you're probably doing something wrong**.

-Maybe your resume sucks...
+Maybe your resume sucks.
 Maybe you need to do some kind of side project to get some kind of slightly more marketable skill.

-I don't know what it is, but you applied to several hundred jobs and didn't hear back, you need to reevaluate the way your doing your job search.
+I don't know what it is, but if you applied to several hundred jobs and didn't hear back, you need to reevaluate the way your doing your job search.

 Some of this responsibility should fall on the quality of the resources provided by the co-op department, but a good chunk of it falls on you for not making the neccesary effort to figure it out on your own.

+_Side Note:_ A lot of my criticism of co-op in this article probably seems like it only applies to the "elite few" students who are able to pull off getting multiple interviews and offers.
+I'm aware this is partially the case, but I hope you can see how Carleton's co-op policies do elicits behavior that works against students no matter how succesful their job searches are.

 ### "Found My Own Placement, But Scared To Leave Co-op"

 If you are able to get an offer outside the co-op job board, but don't want to permanently close the door on having access to the co-op job board, you could potentially choose to not inform the co-op office of your placement.

-This goes against the co-op participation agreement, but they have no way of knowing your working a job if you never let them know
+_Note:_ This goes against the [co-op participation agreement](https://carleton.ca/co-op/rules-regulations/co-op-participation-agreement/), but they have no way of knowing your working a job if you never let them know.

 By not informing the co-op office, you won't have to pay the "co-op work term fee", but also will not receive credit, and you will not be considered a full-time student for that term.